-Students who have been prescribed either inhalers or auto-injectors must ensure they have always them with them.
+Students who have been prescribed either inhalers or auto-injectors must ensure they have them on their person at all times.
 This is particularly important in lessons such as P.E. or Food lessons when it is most likely to be needed.
 An 'in date' auto-injector or other emergency medication should also be left in the General office for use in an emergency.